twbs/bootstrap/site/content/docs/5.1/content/tables.md

 ### Captions

-A `<caption>` functions like a heading for a table.
-It helps users with screen readers to find a table and understand what it's about and decide if they want to read it.
+A `<caption>` functions as a heading for a table.
+It helps users with screen readers find a table, understand what it's about, and decide if they want to read it.

 <div class="bd-example">
   <table class="table">